kyma-project/busola/docs/extensibility/widgets-section.md

 - **order** - number that defines in what order widgets will be rendered.
 If one or more widgets have the same order, they will be sorted by name.
 - **targets** - array of targets
   - **slot** - _[required]_ defines what place on page the widget should be rendered on.
 Check the list of [all available slots](#all-available-slots)
-  - **location** - _[required]_ defines what view the widget should be rendered on.
+  - **location** - _[required]_ defines on what view the widget should be rendered.
 Currently widgets are rendered only on details views.
 For more information check the list of [all available locations](#all-available-locations)
   - **filter** - JSONata expression that filters resources based on a given condition.
 If defined it overrides general filter.
 - **children** - child widgets used for grouping.
 Child paths are relative to its parent.
 - **filter** - JSONata expression that filters resources based on a given condition.
 This is a general filter rule.
 If **filter** is defined in **targets** it will be ignored.